AUP Recovery

 These guides can help against any company that imposes a fixed penalty or fine, or withholds funds without itemized, evidence-based proof of actual loss.

-A common pattern: limitation, a 180-day hold, then a damages or loss recovery transfer
+Always the same: limitation, a 180-day hold, then a "damages" or "loss recovery" transfer

 That pattern is legally weak, looks like a penalty, and is open to challenge.